misterorion/misterorion.com/content/posts/lambda-invalidate.md

 ![ALB Target Group](../images/alb-example-0.png)

 Then, I created a listener.
-It watches for a path, and a querystring with a key of `token` assigned a random value.
+It watches for a path and a query string with a key of `token`, which is assigned a random value.
 The value is random to provide a little security.

 Here's an example of how the listener might look: